Musick fyne: Scottish Church Music (up to 1603)

 Robert Carvor (or Carver, otherwise known as Arnot, born c.
 1484; died after 1568) was an Augustinian canon of Scone and of the Chapel Royal at Stirling.

 Carvor's compositions in the Choirbook consist of mass settings in 4, 5, 6 and 10 parts, including one built on the secular tune L'homme armé.
 The 10-part mass Dum sacrum mysterium may have been written for the coronation of the infant James V following the disastrous rout at Flodden in 1513.
 The Choirbook also contains another mass setting attributed to him, the unnamed mass for three voices.
-(The attribution to Carvor of the mass Cantate Domino in the Dowglas-Fisher Partbooks is disputed.)
+(The present author disputes the common attribution of the mass Cantate Domino in the Dowglas-Fisher Partbooks to Carvor – see Dunkeld Music Book.)

 The two surviving motets by Carvor in the Choirbook are Gaude flore virginali for five voices and the 19-voice O bone Jesu.
 This latter, large-scale motet may have been composed for the Feast of the Holy Name of Jesus, and is believed to have been a personal prayer of James IV.
 It consists of pillars of sound on the word "Jesu" providing a framework for very varied reduced-scoring interludes with sustained imitation, free decorative counterpoint and strong rhythmical chordal passages.

 David Peebles (fl.
 1570) had been an Augustinian canon at St Andrews Priory.
 After the Reformation he married a Katherine Kinnear and lived with their two sons, Andrew and Thomas, in the grounds of the Priory.
 His known, surviving work is to be found in one set of manuscripts, the Wode Partbooks compiled by Thomas Wode (or Wood), vicar of St Andrews.